hongxinli/Dijit-Tree-CheckBox/Store.md

 var myStore = new Hierarchy( {url:"some/large/file", filter:{type:"capital"}, ... } };
 ```

-Please not that if the store `filter` property is set, the filter is applied
+Please note that if the store `filter` property is set, the filter is applied
 **_after_** any data handler is called.

 <h2 id="data-handlers">Data Handlers</h2>